jasongannon/jasongannon/README.md

 * Twenty years of industry experience
 * Proficient in both the nuances of language and the complexities of technology
-*  Strong researcher and writer who distills complex concepts into clear, accessible language
+* Strong researcher and writer who turns complex concepts into clear, accessible language
-*  Skilled information architect and content strategist adept at the organization of site content
+* Skilled information architect and content strategist
 * Experienced in developing API guides that simplify integration for developers of all skill levels
 * Skilled in using web analytics to refine content strategy and improve user engagement on documentation sites
 * Experienced in integrating interactive data visualizations into technical documentation
 ---

 ## Work Experience